degville/snap-docs/docs/reference/development/interfaces/gadget-boot-assets.md

 Snapd analyses the `volumes` declaration in `gadget.yaml` to map its members against partitions on the main block device used by the system.

-> :information_source:  The main block device is the one with `/writable` partition on it.
+> ⓘ   The main block device is the one with `/writable` partition on it.

 A volume layout is built with the following constraints: